TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Advice from UWC Graduates

-All the UWC graduates I spoke to wish they had done more, enjoyed themselves more, and generally been easier on themselves during their time at UWC.
-Matt wished he had been a little more outward focused (socially) and forgiving of others.
+All the UWC graduates I spoke to wish they had done more, enjoyed themselves more and generally been easier on themselves during their time at UWC.
+Matt wished he had been more outward-focused (socially) and forgiving of others.
 Nahal wished he had been more courageous in getting involved with theater and cultural performances, gotten to know more people, and stayed longer at dances to learn some of the extraordinary dance moves of his colleagues.

-Elisa simply wished she could have taken more advantage of the school and opportunities around her, but also recognizes that with so many opportunities for personal (and intellectual) growth available at UWC, it is hard to do everything.
+Elisa wished she could have taken more advantage of the school and opportunities around her.
+However, she also recognizes that doing everything with many opportunities for personal (and intellectual) growth at UWC is hard.
 Nahal says it beautifully: “There were so many ways in which we were each out of our comfort zones, that it wouldn't be possible to break all the boundaries at once.”

 “I couldn't imagine that the opportunity existed; to study across the world in an academically rigorous, idealistically minded school with students from more countries than I'd even heard of.
 I still can't believe the opportunity exists.” — Elisa Cundiff, UWC Graduate, Hong Kong campus